KanjiBase/KanTanJi/DATA_INPUT.md

 ### Minimal Example:
 ```
-ID   1   kanji   思   　　　　 imi    myslet (emotivní)
+kanji   思   imi     myslet (emotivní)
-ID   1   tango   思＜おも＞う  imi    myslet, věřit (něčemu)
+kanji   思   tango   思＜おも＞う         imi    myslet, věřit (něčemu)
 ```

 ### Key definitions - Data
-Always, when some key is required, it can be present only once in the row.
-Optional keys can be present multiple times.
-It is also not important what order the keys are defined in.
-With kanjis, ID rows must be unique.
-Each tango (word) then uses the same ID as kanji it belongs to.

 Dependening on the keys mentioned above, the row also can or must define other keys:
- - kanji
+ - kanji - if used and *tango* not present, the row defines a kanji entry, the value is used as a kanji ID
    - imi - **required**, the meaning of the kanji symbol
    - onyomi - the onyomi reading, optional, defined once per unique reading
    - kunyomi - the kunyomi reading, optional, defined once per unique reading
- - tango
+ - tango - if used, row treated as a vocabulary kanji
+   - kanji - **required**, the reference to the kanji value
    - imi - **required**, the meaning of the vocabulary entry
    - tsukaikata - an example usage sentence, optional
    - raberu - vocabulary property, optional, supports one of: